pendi12/mineshaft/README.md

 All 3 of the Sector's infrastructure are built with Javascript, hence Fullstack Javascript.

-Each Mineshaft Sector is responsibile to share Javscript/WebAssembly with each other as often as possible.
+Each Mineshaft Sector is responsible to share Javscript/WebAssembly with each other as often as possible.
 You must find the people who need the code, instead of waiting for people who need it to find the code.
-Additionally, each Sector (unless designated otherwise) should priotiize sharability over low-level optimization.
+Additionally, each Sector (unless designated otherwise) should prioritize sharability over low-level optimization.
 To better manage CPU intensive processing across devices/platforms, while also maintaining interpolablility, WebAssembly (.wast .wasm) will be used as the compiling target for low-level languages like C++/Rust/Go.
 To put it simply, we're staying in the V8, SpiderMonkey and Chakra playgrounds for safe, portable code across devices and operating systems.

 ## 🖥 Desktop
 #### The Desktop Sector is responsible for *Mineshaft: Operating System Agnostic Desktop Application*.